-Element 1 an analysis of the situation prevailing at the school with respect to bullying and violence; Bullying: Element 2 prevention measures to put an end to all forms of bullying and violence, in particular those motivated by racism or homophobia or targeting sexual orientation, sexual identity, a handicap or a physical characteristic; the word "bullying" means any repeated direct or indirect behaviour, comment, act, or gesture, whether deliberate or not, including in cyberspace, which occurs in a context Element 3 measures to encourage parents to collaborate in preventing and stopping bullying and violence and in creating a healthy and secure learning environment; where there is a power imbalance between the persons concerned and which causes distress and injures, hurts, oppresses, Element 4 procedures for reporting, or registering a complaint concerning, an act of bullying or violence to or with the institution and, more particularly, procedures for reporting the use of social media or communication technologies for cyberbullying purposes; intimidates or ostracizes Violence: the word "violence" means any intentional demonstration of force of a verbal, written, physical, Element 5 the actions to be taken when a student, teacher or other school staff member or any other person observes an act of bullying or violence; or when a report or complaint is sent to the institution by the regional student ombudsman. psychological or sexual nature which causes distress and injures, hurts, or oppresses a person by attacking their psychological or physical integrity or well-being, or their rights or Element 6 measures to protect the confidentiality of any report or complaint concerning an act of bullying or violence; property Element 7 supervisory or support measures for any student who is a victim of bullying or violence, for witnesses and for the perpetrator; Element 8 specific disciplinary sanctions for acts of bullying or violence, according to their severity or repetitive nature; and Element 9 the required follow-up on any report or complaint concerning an act of bullying or violence.
+Element 1 an analysis of the situation prevailing at the school with respect to bullying and violence; Element 2 prevention measures to put an end to all forms of bullying and violence, in particular those motivated by racism or homophobia or targeting sexual orientation, sexual identity, a handicap or a physical characteristic; Element 3 measures to encourage parents to collaborate in preventing and stopping bullying and violence and in creating a healthy and secure learning environment; Element 4 procedures for reporting, or registering a complaint concerning, an act of bullying or violence to or with the institution and, more particularly, procedures for reporting the use of social media or communication technologies for cyberbullying purposes; Element 5 the actions to be taken when a student, teacher or other school staff member or any other person observes an act of bullying or violence; or when a report or complaint is sent to the institution by the regional student ombudsman.
+Element 6 measures to protect the confidentiality of any report or complaint concerning an act of bullying or violence; Element 7 supervisory or support measures for any student who is a victim of bullying or violence, for witnesses and for the perpetrator; Element 8 specific disciplinary sanctions for acts of bullying or violence, according to their severity or repetitive nature; and \ Element 9 the required follow-up on any report or complaint concerning an act of bullying or violence.
 New Additional Element (75.1 QEA) sexual violence; compulsory training activities for management and other personnel; and safety measures to stop sexual violence.
 Annual Evaluation the results achieved by the school with respect to preventing and dealing with bullying and violence must be evaluated .
+Items in YELLOW indicate Bill 9 additions the word "bullying" means any repeated direct or indirect behaviour, comment, act, or gesture, whether deliberate or not, including in cyberspace, which occurs in a context where there is a power imbalance between the persons concerned and which causes distress and injures, hurts, oppresses, intimidates or ostracizes